Polar-Ball-Puzzle/Polar-Ball-Puzzle-Repo/README.md

 Navigate through the level by switching polarity of the ball as required, and aim to reach the goal object .
 Successful completion of the level advances you to more challenging levels.

 Rewards:
 Completion of each level grants the player an in-game reward of 3 coins.
 The coins can then be used to purchase skins from the shop in the game.
-The Core token can also be used to purchase the in-game token
+The Crypto can also be used to purchase the in-game token

 Skins:
 There are various interesting skins in the shop scene of the game. the can be bought using the in-game currency.
 Some skins have an advantage for the player over others, but cost more than the other skins.